AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 This tutorial aims to guide you to host a collaborative Session on internet.
 Hosting a session can be done is several ways:

-- :ref:`host-blender`: hosting a session directly from the blender addon pannel.
+- :ref:`host-blender`: hosting a session directly from the blender add-on panel.
 - :ref:`host-dedicated`: hosting a session directly from the command line interface on a computer without blender.

 .. _host-blender: